Sir James Galway – Haynes Legendary Flutist

 Schocker has won the International Clarinet Association’s annual composition competition twice and the National Flute Association’s annual Newly Published Music Award numerous times.
 Among artists who have played his compositions, James Galway gave the American premier of Green Places with the New Jersey Symphony.

 Flutist Alan Weiss has been the Artist-in-Residence for the William S. Haynes Flute Company since 2004.
-He travels worldwide over 60,000 miles annually presenting recitals, masterclasses, lectures and exhibits promoting Haynes Flutes.
-Mr. Weiss has been a member of the Boston Classical Chamber Orchestra since 1987 and has performed with many acclaimed musicians in numerous chamber music series and ensembles including the Boston Pops Orchestra.
-Weiss was the principal flutist of the Virginia Symphony and has also served as flutist with the Mexico City Philharmonic, the State Orchestra of Mexico, and the Iceland National Symphony.
+He travels worldwide presenting recitals, masterclasses, history lectures and exhibits promoting Haynes Flutes.
+Mr. Weiss has been a member of the Boston Classical Chamber Orchestra and has performed with many acclaimed musicians in numerous chamber music series and ensembles including the Boston Pops Orchestra.
+Weiss was the principal flutist of the Virginia Symphony and has also served as sub-principal flutist with the Mexico City Philharmonic, the State Orchestra of Mexico, and the Iceland National Symphony.

-A former flute and chamber music professor for a decade at the Boston University College for the Arts and the Tanglewood Institute, Weiss is pleased that many of his students have won competitions and positions in professional orchestras.
+A former flute and chamber music professor for a decade at the Boston University College for the Arts and the Tanglewood Institute, Alan is pleased that many of his students have won competitions and positions in professional orchestras.
 He performs on a custom-crafted hand-chased 14K gold flute with a 19.5K headjoint recently made for him by the William S. Haynes Company.
-He will be a “Guest Artist” at the 2012 James Galway International Flute Festival in Weggis, Switzerland.
+In 2014 he performed twice with Sir James Galway as well as with Lady Jeanne Galway.
 Please visit Alan’s web site www.alanweissflute.com.

 Ransom Wilson has long been recognized internationally as one of the greatest flutists of his generation.
 After graduation from the Juilliard School in 1973, he spent a year in Paris as a private student of Jean-Pierre Rampal.
 In 1976 he gave his official debut concert in New York City, with Rampal as his guest artist.
 An exclusive recording contract with Angel/EMI followed soon thereafter, along with extensive performances all over the world.